VincentTam/vincenttam.github.io/source/_posts/2014-03-30-testing-jquery-image-popup.markdown

 show up right after a user has clicked on the image, it'll be *more convenient* for the user.

-{% imgpopup /images/posts/GitStatusOfMyOctopressFolder/GitStatus.png 55% My Big Image %}
+{% img fancybox /images/posts/GitStatusOfMyOctopressFolder/GitStatus.png 'My Big Image' 'fig1' %}

 I tried following [Clapper's guide][official_guide], but as I generate the site using `rake`, I got two errors.
 The first one was about CSS,